Belema/request-etag/README.md

 	var eTagRequest = new ETagRequest(cacheConfig, require('request'));

-**Note that the signature of the get method of the underlying HTTP request client MUST be the same as that of the get method of the [request](https://www.npmjs.com/package/request) package.**
+**Note that the signature of the underlying HTTP request client function MUST be the same as that of [request](https://www.npmjs.com/package/request) (e.g. [requestretry](https://www.npmjs.com/package/requestretry)).**

-The first call GET request will be sent without an `If-None-Match` header, and its response will contain a body.
+The first GET request will be sent without an `If-None-Match` header, and its response will contain a body.

-	eTagRequest.get('www.immutablepage.com', function (error, response, body) {
+	eTagRequest('www.immutablepage.com', function (error, response, body) {
 		if (!error && response.statusCode === 200) {
 			console.log('Received 200 - body retrieved from response.');
 			console.log(body);